Curriculum

 o Health and Wellness

-Requirement: All students must complete ES 281 or two semester hours of physical activity courses.
+Requirement: All students must complete ESS 281 or two semester hours of physical activity courses.

 Health and Wellness and the activity requirements are designed to help students develop lifelong strategies for overall wellness and physical fitness.
 Opportunities for students to strengthen their capacity for physical, intellectual, and creative pursuits are, therefore, provided through activity course offerings in dance, equitation, and physical education.